hansir-hsj/GoLiteKit/readme.md

     - Timeout middleware
     - Request tracking middleware
     - Rate - limiting middleware based on `golang.org/x/time/rate`
-6. Support static file serving
-7. Integrate gorm and go-redis framework
+6. Integrate gorm and go-redis framework
-8. Provide a command-line tool *glk* to facilitate the quick creation of applications.
+7. Provide a command-line tool *glk* to facilitate the quick creation of applications.
 Please use `go install github.com/hansir-hsj/GoLiteKit/glk@latest` to install it.